The Cable Guy: Production

 Holtz wrote four additional drafts, each one darker than the previous, before leaving the project and giving Apatow the opportunity to take over the writing.
 Apatow and Stiller visited Carrey as he was filming Ace Ventura: When Nature Calls in South Carolina, and over a few days, riffed a lot of the set pieces that were added to the script, and further explored how Carrey wanted to perform the character.
 Apatow took the film to the Writers Guild for arbitration to get a writing credit but ultimately Holtz retained sole credit for the script.
 Apatow expressed frustration at not getting credit but acknowledged that as he was also a producer on the film, the Writers Guild requirements are set very high to protect writers.

 The final script had elements so disturbing that Columbia heard many complaints regarding certain scenes.
 In turn, Apatow declared that the studio did not specifically order removals, "but we took [the scenes] out as part of the natural evolution of our creative process".
 Stiller stated that he shot every scene with "a dark version and a light version", and that he was surprised that the studio did not object to the violent ending.

 The fight sequence at Medieval Times between Chip (Jim Carrey) and Steven (Matthew Broderick) is an homage to the Star Trek episode "Amok Time"—including the use of Vulcan weapons (lirpa), the dialogue, and the background music.
 Director Ben Stiller is an admitted Trekkie.
+Actor Charles Napier guest-starred in the Star Trek: The Original Series episode "The Way to Eden".

 Release

+Box office

 The Cable Guy grossed $19,806,226 on its opening weekend, ranking number one ahead of The Rock.
 At the time, it had the highest opening weekend for a Ben Stiller film, holding this record until 2000 when Meet the Parents surpassed it.
 It grossed a total $60,240,295 in the North American domestic market, and $42,585,501 outside the United States, making a total of $102,825,796 worldwide gross, but failed to reach domestic projected numbers Jim Carrey brought to his previous movies.
 Apatow said "people looked at it as a failure because it didn't make even more money."
 Despite the critical perception that the movie was a disappointment, it made a profit in excess of its $47 million production budget.
 The film was released in the United Kingdom on July 12, 1996, and opened on #2, behind Mission: Impossible.

+Home media

 The film was released on VHS on December 3, 1996, DVD on September 15, 1997, and a 15th anniversary Blu-ray release on March 1, 2011.
 Sony re-issued the latter format as a manufacture-on-demand title on December 17, 2019.